"Roll Up, Roll up

 Boys & Girls!"

-Robert gained his first experience at the age of sixteen entertaining the crowds at Thorpe Park in Essex, and on the street outside Pollock's Toy Museum in London.
+Robert gained his first experience at the age of sixteen entertaining the crowds at Thorpe Park in Surrey and on the street outside Pollock's Toy Museum in London.
 Since then he has been invited to children's birthday parties, school fetes, adult parties & wedding anniversaries, trade shows, county fairs and corporate events.
-He has participated in Christmas promotions at Harrod's, Liberty and Selfridges department stores, and has performed in restaurants, gardens, parks, shopping malls and outside the Houses of Parliament on the Six O'Clock News.
+He has participated in Christmas promotions at Harrod's, Liberty and Selfridges department stores and attended international puppet festivals in Marseille, Provence, Arad, Mistelbach, Segovia, Salamanca, Frankfurt, Magdeburg, Hohnstein, Halle, Vienna, Wels, Lubeck, Bratislava and Warsaw.
+Outside of Europe, Robert has been invited to Minsk, Kuwait, Muscat and Japan, performing in Kyoto, Nagoya, Osaka, Sakata & Iwata; and also at the famous PUK Puppet Theatre in Tokyo.

-On television Robert has provided puppetry sequences for Peter Ackroyd's London, Eastenders, Hetty Wainthrop Investigates, Vanity Fair, Crocodile Snap, Panorama and Seriously Funny - a C4 documentary on the history of comedy.
-The film director Derek Jarman asked Robert and Mr. Punch to participate in one of his later films - The Garden and Tom Hanks directed the pair in an episode of Band of Brothers.
+On television Robert has provided puppetry sequences for The Six O'Clock News, Peter Ackroyd's London, Eastenders, Creeped Out, Prisoners’ Wives, Hetty Wainthrop Investigates, Vanity Fair, Panorama, Seriously Funny - a C4 documentary on the history of comedy, and Crocodile Snap directed by Joe Wright.
+Derek Jarman asked Robert and Mr. Punch to participate in one of his later films - The Garden, and Tom Hanks directed the pair in an episode of Band of Brothers.